A Test-Time Learning Approach to Reparameterize the Geophysical Inverse Problem with a Convolutional Neural Network: Introduction

+We refer to our proposed method as the Deep Image Prior Inversion (DIP-Inv), as it was inspired by the work of \cite{ref20}, which introduced the concept of the Deep Image Prior in computer vision.
 We will begin with an overview of the methodology and describe the modifications we make to the pipeline of inversion.
-Then we will show the results using the DIP-Inv.
+Then we will show the results of the DIP-Inv.
 The results illustrate that the CNN reparameterization provides useful regularization effects; therefore, DIP-Inv gives better inversion results than the conventional methods in some cases.
-After that, we explore different components of DIP-Inv and identify the bi-linear upsampling operation as one of the main sources of this implicit regularization effect.
+After that, we explore different components of the CNN architecture for DIP-Inv and identify the bi-linear upsampling operation, which smooths the final predicted model efficiently in some scenarios, as one of the main sources of this implicit regularization effect.

-The main contributions of our work include: \begin{enumerate} \item{Compare inversion results obtained from conventional Tikhonov-regularized methods with sparse norms and obtained from the DIP-Inv approach on multiple synthetic examples to illustrate that the implicit regularization effect inherently from CNN is useful in the EM inversions.} \item{Examine some key choices in the CNN architecture to illustrate that the bi-linear upsampling operation is one of the main sources of this implicit regularization effect and the Dropout technique is also useful.} \item{Discuss some practical details for connecting the forward simulation, written in SimPEG \cite{ref3}, with PyTorch \cite{ref24}.} \end{enumerate}
+The main contributions of our work include: \begin{enumerate} \item{Comparing inversion results obtained from conventional Tikhonov-regularized methods with sparse norms and those obtained from the DIP-Inv method on multiple synthetic examples.
+Our results illustrate that the implicit regularization effect inherently from CNN is beneficial in the Tikhonov-style geophysical inversions.} \item{Examining some key choices in the CNN architecture to illustrate that the bi-linear upsampling operation is one of the main sources of this implicit regularization effect.
+And the dropout technique is also useful in some cases.} \item{Discussing some practical details for connecting the forward simulation, written in SimPEG \cite{ref3}, with PyTorch \cite{ref24} to parameterize the model with a CNN.} \end{enumerate}